RolandBurrows/novus-apicius/paleo_turkey_pot_pie.md

 #### Directions
 For the filling:
-1. In a large pan with lid, melt the butter and saute the veggies and garlic over medium heat.
+1. In a large pan with lid, melt the butter and sauté the veggies and garlic over medium heat.
 2. Add in the turkey chunks and chicken stock.
+Stir to combine.
-3. Make slurry with the arrowroot powder and a little bit of cold water.
+3. While stirring, sprinkle in the arrowroot powder slowly to minimize clumping.
-4. Add the slurry into the stock and turkey mixture.
-5. Lower heat and cook until the stock thickens.
+4. Lower heat and cook until the stock thickens.
-6. Remove from heat and distribute evenly to 2 ramekins or small bowls.
+5. Remove from heat and distribute evenly to pie pan (with bottom crust preferred).

 For the topping:
 1. Preheat the oven to 350 F.